michaelbrewer/michaelbrewer.github.io/_posts/2021-03-07-getting-started.md

 ## Validation

-Adding suport for input and output validation
+Adding example of input and output validation

+## Event hadler

+Add example of the api gateway event handler

 ## Unit Testing